A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: Lessons from YM Theory

 \section{Lessons from YM Theory}

-To gain insight into gravity in the Regge limit it behooves us to consider the case of YM theory which is in some ways simpler than gravity, since the coupling is dimensionless so power counting is almost trivial, but in other ways more complicated due to the color structures that arise as we increase the orders of our calculations.
+To gain insight into gravity in the Regge limit it behooves us to consider the case of YM theory which is, in some ways, simpler than gravity, since the coupling is dimensionless so power counting is almost trivial, but in other ways more complicated due to the color structures which arise at higher orders.
 However, as we shall see, the structure of the gravitational theory is considerably simpler than QCD once we know how to tame the seemingly non-perturbative coupling behavior, as will be discussed in the next section.

-YM theory has the nice property that hard processes are power suppressed, as a consequence of the fact that it is classically conformal.
+YM theory has the nice property that hard processes are power suppressed \footnote{For on-shell operators. i.e. those which only contain physical polarizations.}, as a consequence of the fact that it is classically conformal.
 Let us first consider the case of a generic hard scattering process away from the forward limit, where we integrate out the hard modes and match onto a theory of light-like scatterers.
 The systematics of this theory are based on a double expansion in $\alpha_s$ and $\Lambda/Q$, where $Q\sim s\sim t $ is the hard scattering scale and $\Lambda$ is the appropriate IR scale for the observable of interest.
 The amplitude will contain large (double) logs of the ratio $Q/\Lambda^2$ whose resummation can be achieved by working in the EFT called SCET, (Soft-Collinear Effective theory) \cite{Bauer:2001cu,Bauer:2000ew,Bauer:2001yt}.
-Some of these logs are due to loops or large virtuality (``hard loops") which can be resummed using renormalization group techniques, while other logs are actually due to the large ratio of rapidities which can be resummed using rapidity renormalization group (RRG) methods\cite{Chiu:2011qc,Chiu2012ATheory}.
+Some of these logs are due to loops of large virtuality (``hard loops") which can be resummed using renormalization group techniques, while other logs, of the ratio $s/t$ are actually due to the large ratio of rapidities which can be resummed using rapidity renormalization group (RRG) methods \cite{Chiu:2011qc,Chiu2012ATheory}.